Raphael-Boichot/Teardown-of-Neo-Geo-MVS-repros/Magician_Lord_hacks/README.md

+# Hacking Magician Lord

+The idea: altering an original MVS cartridge of the game is a shame.
+On the other hand, Chinese repros are made for that !

 ## Step 1: removing some annoying chips with the good equipement

 Let's be honest: this step is a real pain.
 In any case, the desoldering gun is not enough and you will need desoldering wick and / or hot air station for the final step.